Failure Modes of Maximum Entropy RLHF: Maximum Entropy RLHF

 \subsubsection{Minimum Entropy RL}

-Motivated by the link between maximum entropy and overoptimization and recent work showing entropy minimization can serve as an effective reward signal for LLM reasoning~\citep{agarwal2025unreasonableeffectivenessentropyminimization}, we adopt an unconventional strategy: minimizing entropy to discourage excessively high-entropy which we expect to prevent overoptimization.
+Motivated by the link between maximum entropy and overoptimization, and by recent work showing entropy minimization can serve as an effective reward signal for LLM reasoning~\citep{agarwal2025unreasonableeffectivenessentropyminimization}, we adopt an unconventional strategy: \emph{minimizing} entropy by flipping the sign of the entropy term in Equation~\ref{eq:maxent_reward_normalized}.
+This also serves as a sign-flip ablation that holds the optimizer, learning rate, and pipeline fixed, varying only the sign of the regularizer; if overoptimization in MaxEnt were a generic instability of reward shaping, it would persist under this flip.

-Our experiments reveal that Minimum Entropy RL prevents overoptimization and achieves competitive performance with Pythia-1B even at the same learning rate used by KL-constrained RL, under which Maximum Entropy collapses.
-Yet, with Pythia-2.8B, entropy minimization proves unstable: it is either too conservative, stalling learning, or too loose, leading to overoptimization.
-While entropy minimization succeeds as a standalone reward for reasoning, combining it with preference-based rewards appears to create optimization instabilities.
-Reducing the learning rate might offer some improvement, but Minimum Entropy is not a one-to-one substitute for KL, which remains more dynamic and adaptive.
-Lastly, this underscores that reference-free methods break down once they move outside a healthy KL budget, limiting their reliability.
+For Pythia-1B, Minimum Entropy RL prevents overoptimization and achieves competitive win rates even at the higher learning rate of $1 \times 10^{-6}$, under which Maximum Entropy collapses.
+For Pythia-2.8B, however, no coefficient we tested produced stable improvement: small values stall learning, while larger values lead to overoptimization comparable to Maximum Entropy.
+The disappearance of the failure mode at 1B---but not at 2.8B---suggests that the entropy term itself contributes to the instability, while also showing that simply flipping its sign is not a scale-robust fix.
+More broadly, reference-free methods break down once they leave a healthy KL budget, regardless of the sign of the regularizer.
+Full formulation, sweep coefficients are in Appendix~\ref{app:minentropy_curves}.